lesshint/lesshint/lib/linters/README.md

 ```

 ## importantRule
-Disallow the usage of !important.
+Disallow the usage of `!important`.
-The use of !important is often due to a lack of understanding of CSS specificity.
+The use of `!important` is often due to a lack of understanding of CSS specificity.

 ### invalid
 ```css